Calgary coach in limbo after allegedly using racial slurs - WHIZ News

 Flames players were blindsided by the allegations against the second-year coach.
 Defenseman Oliver Kylington, whose mother is Eritrean and father Swedish, said Peters has always treated him fairly, and yet respected Aliu for voicing his complaints.

-“If he felt like those words have been seen, I really respect that he’s speaking out,” Kylington said.
+“If he felt like those words have been said, I really respect that he’s speaking out,” Kylington said.
 “Words like that should never, ever be said.”

 Flames captain Mark Giordano called it “a really tough situation” for the individuals involved and franchise.